OWASP/samm/v2.0/beta/core/implementation/i-secure-deployment.md

 ## Maturity 1
 ### Benefits
+Only qualified personnel, different from developers can deploy to production environments
 ### Activity
 Deploy applications via automated processes, or manually by people other than the developers.
 Developers do not have access to production environments.